flygonty/CTF_prac/ntustisc_writeup/bof2/README.md

     4. set breakpoint at  b*0x0000000000400738
     5. press "c" button
     6. press 'enter' button
-    7. We could see the stack and find the return address
+    7. We could see the stack and find the place which program jump
+    8. paste the address to the payload then it could workf

+    `Hint: objdump -d -M intel bof2 to find the address you actually want to jump`